statecharts/statecharts.github.io/_glossary/entry.md

 ---
 title: Entry
-oneliner: A state becomes an "active" state in a running state machine
+oneliner: A state becomes an active state in a running state machine
 ---

 # Entry